Visual Studio Code Remote - Containers

 musl based Alpine Linux support is available, some extensions installed on these devices may not work due to the use of

 x86 compiled native code in the extension.
 See the Remote Development with Linux article for details.

 Note that while the Docker CLI is required, the Docker daemon/service does not need to be running locally if you are using a remote Docker host.

 To get started, follow these steps:

 Install VS Code or VS Code Insiders and this extension.

 Install and configure Docker for your operating system.

 - Install Docker Desktop for Mac/Windows.

-- Right-click on the Docker task bar item and update Settings / Preferences > Shared Drives / File Sharing with any locations your source code is kept.
+- If not using WSL2 on Windows, right-click on the Docker task bar item, select Settings / Preferences and update Resources > File Sharing with any locations your source code is kept.
 See tips and tricks for troubleshooting.